Wint3rmute/baczek.me/content/now.md

 static IP configuration.
 I haven't noticed it until late afternoon, the fix was rather easy but I learned a bit about `nmcli`.
 Funny adventure, worth it :)

+Week 1 of going to the gym!

+Bought a used Octatrack unit.
+I already have to hold myself back from tinkering with it instead of during house chores.
+Once I connect my piano to it I'm gonna be out for at least a few days :) The workflow is wonderful and the idea of having a single main macro know is both simple and effective.

 >Reading:
 >
 >- Peter Watts - Maelstrom